Automatic Differentiation of Agent-Based Models: Relevant Literature

 \section{Relevant Literature}

 \paragraph{Differentiable ABMs.} To the best of our knowledge, the study of differentiable agent-based modelling was initiated by \cite{andelfinger_differentiable_2021}, who replaced discontinuous operations with smooth surrogates in both the primal and tangent pass so that AD could be applied to a range of traffic and epidemiological simulators.
 The GS trick was first applied in the context of agent-based modelling by \cite{chopra_differentiable_2023}, who employed a combination of tensorisation and AD to construct a large-scale epidemiological model that could be calibrated using feedforward neural networks. \cite{andelfinger_towards_2023} employed a similar calibration procedure to traffic simulators.
 The use of generalised variational inference to calibrate differentiable agent-based models was introduced by \cite{quera-bofarull_bayesian_2023}, whilst the hybrid use of forward and reverse-mode AD during calibration was introduced by \cite{quera-bofarull_challenges_2023, dyer_gradient-assisted_2023}.
 Since then, the use of differentiable ABMs has extended to include more complex agent architectures, such as Large-Language-Model-based agents \citep{chopra_limits_2024}.
+Related work has also explored building differentiable surrogates of ABMs to reproduce their microstructure \citep{cozzi_learning_2025} and rendering the likelihood tractable for variational inference \citep{monti_learning_2023, lenti_variational_2024}.

 \paragraph{Differentiable Programming.} For a general overview of AD, we refer the reader to the excellent survey of \cite{baydin_automatic_2018}.
 The GS trick was first introduced by \cite{maddison_concrete_2016} and has since been applied to a wide range of machine learning problems \citep{jang_categorical_2016, kusner_gans_2016, shen_variational_2021}.
 The ST gradient estimator has a long history tracing back to \cite{hinton_neural_2012}, and was popularised by the seminal work of \cite{bengio_estimating_2013} focused on stochastic neuron layers.
 The reparameterisation trick was popularised through its application to variational autoencoders by \cite{kingma_auto-encoding_2022}.
 A variety of smooth surrogates for control flow statements have been proposed; the thesis of \cite{petersen_learning_2022} provides a good overview.
 Likewise, we refer the reader to the excellent monographs of \cite{blondel_elements_2024} and \cite{niculae_discrete_2024} for further discussion and development of smooth relaxations for the $\argmax$ operator.
 Stochastic AD was introduced by \cite{arya_automatic_2022}, and takes heavy inspiration from smoothed perturbation analysis, which was predominantly developed by the discrete-event systems community.
 An overview of stochastic gradient approximation schemes from the discrete-event systems perspective is given by \cite{fu_optimization_1997}, while \cite{mohamed_monte_2020} provide an overview of Monte Carlo gradient estimation from the machine learning viewpoint.